-The average Christian family in 1907 can be represented by a European family with few children (although many European families were quite large at the time).
+The average Christian family in 1907 can be represented by a European family with a few children.
 Children went to Sunday School.
 Today, the average Christian family is much more likely to be African or Latin American, with more children.

 Ministers emerging from Bible colleges in the West today are facing age gaps of sometimes 50 years with their congregants or colleagues, becoming mired in disempowering governance procedures, and not having their ideas taken seriously.
-In addition, fewer young people choose to enter the ministry as a profession (although there appears to be a spike in entrants to the Roman Catholic priesthood in 2009) -presenting another challenge to the church.
+In addition, fewer young people choose to enter the ministry as a profession-presenting another challenge to the church.
 Young people easily drift away from church.

 "Culture" is the way we live.
 The Christian message is not meant to be confined to buildings, creeds, programs or denominations.
 The Gospel is relevant to every generation.
 Jesus is above culture; He transcends it.
 Instead of changing Him into our likeness, He transforms us into His own image, by the Holy Spirit He has given us.
-Culture can get in the way, but Christ came into human culture and sends us out into the world to share His eternal message and love, within and beyond our own cultural contexts.
+Culture can get in the way, but Christ came into human culture and sends us our into the world to share His eternal message and love.